Amsterdam Central Station (Dutch: Amsterdam Centraal)

 These tickets allow unlimited use of the Metro (subway), GVB bus system, trams, as well as ferries for the entire period of validity (1 – 7 days).

-You can purchase the ticket online before your trip via the website of the authorised GVB ticket seller without having to pay a surcharge (click here).
+You can buy your ticket online before your travel via the website of the authorised GVB ticket seller without having to pay a surcharge (click here).
 This means you no longer have to deal with ticket machines and fare systems abroad.
 This saves time and nerves – after all, there are better things to do in Amsterdam …

-The station has its own stop for the metro.
+The station has its own metro stop.
 It is called “Centraal Station”.

-The metro network of Amsterdam has a total of 5 lines.
-Four lines stop at the station’s stop.
+The Amsterdam metro network has 5 lines in total.
+Four lines stop at the station..

 The stop “Centraal Station” is the terminus of three metro lines: